cstarkjp/Langevin/docs/how-to-install.md

 # How to install

-0. *Experimental*: using `uv`, the creation of a virtual Python environment, installation of dependent packages, and installation of `lvn` itself can all be done with just:
+0. *Experimental*: using `uv`, the creation of a virtual Python environment, installation of dependent packages, and installation of `lvn` itself can all be achieved in three simple command lines:

         uv venv

         source .venv/bin/activate

         uv pip install -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/  lvn

+    Alternatively, follow the more standard approach as outlined below.

-1. Install Python $\geq$ 3.12 and the following packages, ideally in a Python environment:
+1. Install Python $\geq$ 3.12, ideally in a Python environment; Python 3.14 is recommended, and current development uses this version.

+    The following packages are needed by `lvn` (`ffmpeg` is optional); they can be installed by hand at this point, or left to install automatically during the next step (by `pip`):
     - `numpy`
     - `jupyter`
     - `ipython`